timmmmyboy/WordPress/README.md

 Installation
 ------------

-* Clone into the IndoPlugins folder of your idno installation.
+* Clone into the IdnoPlugins folder of your idno installation.
 * Log into idno and go to Settings.
 * Add Site URL, Username, and Password.